2026 Priorities

 I) Counsel at First Appearance (CAFA), HB 127 (Callsen) & SB 412 (Boysko)

-HB 127 reported from Courts Criminal Subcommittee, 9–1; reported from Courts, 22–0, and referred to Appropriations; reported from Appropriations General Government and Capital Outlay Subcommittee, 7–0; reported from Appropriations, 21–1; passed House, 84–10
+HB 127 reported from Courts Criminal Subcommittee, 9–1; reported from Courts, 22–0, and referred to Appropriations; reported from Appropriations General Government and Capital Outlay Subcommittee, 7–0; reported from Appropriations, 21–1; passed House, 84–10; reported from Courts, 11–3, and referred to Finance; continued to 2027 by Finance.
+HB 127 is no longer under consideration in the 2026 session.

 SB 412 reported from Courts, 12–3, and referred to Finance; continued to 2027 by Finance.
 SB 412 is no longer under consideration in the 2026 session.